jebrii/jshortcuts/README.md

 It basically doesn't work with anything else.

 If you don't use Mac...
 Sorry?? ...you know... for, like, your life choices and all.
 But, yeah... you can't use this tool.

+Future adaptation to Linux would be relatively trivial and can be done upon request.